Advertiser Disclosure

 Card Limits

-Chase does not officially restrict the number of their credit cards that you can hold, but rather a cap on the overall credit limit they are willing to extend to you.
+Chase does not officially restrict the number of its credit cards that you can hold, but rather a cap on the overall credit limit they are willing to extend to you.

 As mentioned, Chase is more concerned with the total level of credit they extend to you rather than the number of cards you have.
 So how do you know what that limit is?
 Well, you really don’t.
 Generally, they will set a limit in relation to your stated income on your applications.

-If you find yourself rejected for a card with the reason being that they’ve already extended too much credit to you, you can easily call their reconsideration line and ask that they transfer some of your credit limit from your current cards to the new card.
+If you find yourself rejected for a card because you’ve already been extended too much credit, you can easily call the reconsideration line and ask that Chase transfers some of your credit limit from your current cards to the new card.

 Application Rules